 A share for share exchange is where a company issues shares to a person in exchange for shares in another company.
 These exchanges often occur when forming new holding companies in order to transfer assets out of the original company.
-To ensure the transaction is tax neutral and does not result in capital gains tax, income tax and stamp duty being chargeable these exchanges need serious consideration and thought.
+To ensure the transaction is tax neutral and does not result in chargeable gains such as capital gains tax, income tax and stamp duty, these exchanges need serious consideration and thought.

 What Are The Benefits Of Holding Shares In A Holding Company?

-We often get asked this question from many businesses across the digital & creative, retail & eCommerce and property industries as well as many more.
-One of the main reasons to do a share for share exchange where you put shares into a holding company is to ensure profits that you have worked hard to create can be retained outside of the trading company without incurring an income tax charge.
+We often get asked this question from many businesses across the digital & creative, retail & eCommerce and property industries, as well as many more.
+One of the main reasons to conduct a share for share exchange is to ensure profits that you have worked hard to create can be retained outside of the trading company without incurring an income tax charge.

 Other reasons include:

 - Consolidation of a number of companies so that they operate together more effectively.

 - To split the structure of your business if it’s best for one strand of the business to operate independently.

 - If an acquisition is on the horizon and it makes sense for a new company to slot into the structure.